Pros & cons of refinancing

 Access your equity

-Home equity refers to the difference in what you’ve paid off on your loan and the value of your home.
+Home equity refers to the difference between what you’ve paid off on your loan and the value of your home.
 If you have a $600,000 home and have $250,000 left on your loan, then you have $350,000 in equity.

-When you refinance your home your lender may allow you to access some or all of this equity, which you can use however you wish.
+When you refinance your home, your lender may allow you to access some or all of this equity, which you can use however you wish.

 Take advantage of new loan features

-An offset account is a great way to reduce interest on the loan, while a redraw facility can be advantageous in an emergency or if you need to make a large purchase.
+An offset sub-account is a great way to reduce interest on the loan, while a redraw facility can be advantageous in an emergency or if you need to make a large purchase.
 Your lender may increase your interest rate to accommodate adding these facilities, so make sure the savings add up compared to the expense you may incur.

 Switch to a new type of loan

-Or, you may think interest rates may go lower, so you want to switch to a variable rate and have some flexibility.
+Conversely, you may think interest rates may go lower, so you want to switch to a variable rate and have some flexibility.
 If you want the best of both worlds, you may decide to go with a split loan.

 Fees

 It’s important to do your research when you refinance to see what costs you may incur.
-There may be fees from your current lender to cover the cost of ending the loan, and your new lender may charge application and valuation fees.
+There may be fees from your current lender to cover the cost of finalising the loan, and your new lender may charge application and valuation fees.

+Ready to switch loans?
 Consider refinancing with us

 About the article